6 Working with Categorical Predictors

 One issue with creating indicator variables from categorical predictors is the potential for linear dependencies.
 This occurs when two or more sets of predictors have a mathematically linear relationship with one another.
 For example, suppose that each agent only worked with a single customer type.
 If we were to create indicator variables for the agent names and the customer type, there would be a redundancy: if we know the agent, we know the customer type.
 Mathematically, the row-wise sum of the agent name indicators would equal the row-wise sum of the position indicators.
 For some types of predictive models, including linear or logistic regression, the linear dependencies would cause the mathematical estimation of the model parameters to fail.

 Note that linear dependencies are exact linear relationships between predictors.
 There are other circumstances where two or more predictors are highly correlated but not perfectly related.
-This situation, called multicolinearity, is discussed throughout the book but mostly in ?sec-colinearity.
-Multicolinearity can be a problem for many models and needs to be resolved prior to modeling.
+This situation, called multicollinearity, is discussed throughout the book but mostly in ?sec-colinearity.
+Multicollinearity can be a problem for many models and needs to be resolved prior to modeling.

 In addition to reference cell and one-hot encodings, there are various tools for creating indicator columns.
 Some, called contrast methods, are associated with more niche strategies, and many produce fractional values instead of binary indicators.
 For example, Helmert contrasts (Ruberg 1989) are configured so that each category is compared to the average of the preceding categories.
 No encoding method is uniformly better than the others; the choice is often driven by how the user will interpret the parameter estimates.